petminion/petminion/docs/development.md

 If you are a developer releasing new petminion releases the procedure is as follows.

 * configure your pypi & testing server tokens per [https://stackoverflow.com/questions/68882603/using-python-poetry-to-publish-to-test-pypi-org ](https://stackoverflow.com/questions/68882603/using-python-poetry-to-publish-to-test-pypi-org)
+* run bin/publish-test.sh to publish to test.pypi.org
+* run bin/publish-production.sh to publish to pypi.org
+*